UGA Extension Office

 Upcoming Events

-• Mar 28 Basics of Warm Season Vegetables We will talk about plant selection, planting, general care, common pests and diseases, and how to harvest warm season vegetables including tomatoes, peppers, potatoes, and okra.
+• May 9 Tomatoes and Peppers for your Vegetable Garden We will talk about different types of tomatoes and peppers, varieties well suited for our area, trellising techniques, and solutions for common pests and diseases.
 Please register at least two days prior to the class at https://bit.ly/48ccRpL.
 This will allow us to have enough materials for all participants and to inform you of any scheduling changes.

 • Toccoa, GA - (27.0 Miles)